 (There is a sequel, Bridget Jones: Edge of Reason, that I am reluctant to read because the movies go so far afield of our happy ending, I just don’t know if I can.
 We’ll see.)

 Like I said, I watch this movie every pre-Christmas holiday.
 It is, like its counterpart, a classic of popular cinema.
 It is similar in tone to the book, although, like I said, the story itself is pretty different, borrowing scenarios from the book more than actual story.
 Zellweger famously put on weight for her role, and everyone does a great job acting out the people who rotate around her.
 Full of classic scenes (which were not usually from the book).
 Grant plays a great rogue.
-Darcy a great, bumbling but accomplished nice guy.
+Firth a great, bumbling but accomplished nice guy.
 Etc. It’s a well-put-together romantic comedy of the blockbuster sort.
 And if you’re an Anglophile…

 Easter egg alert: Both Hugh Grant and Colin Firth are mentioned in the book, which is awesome because they became the two actors who played the male counterparts to Renee Zellweger’s Bridget.